steelman2712/Facebook-messenger-analysis/README.md

 This script takes two commands, one required and one optional:

 - -n, --name: The name of the person you want a graph for.
+If you've not renamed them it will be in the form "at_Firstname Surname"

 - -i, --input: used to specify the location of the htmlcsv.csv file.
 Defaults to one called "message.html" in the location where the terminal is.
 (Optional)